Leo3418/leo3418.github.io/collections/_multilingual-jekyll-site/en/set-up-jekyll.md

 1. Run `jekyll new PATH`, where `PATH` is where you want to store your site's source files.
-This creates a site with pre-applied [Minima](https://github.com/jekyll/minima/) theme (the theme this site uses as of this collection is composed), and is a more complete starting point for your own site.
+This creates a site with pre-applied [Minima](https://github.com/jekyll/minima/) theme (the theme this site uses as of this collection is composed, in a modified variant), and is a more complete starting point for your own site.

 2. Run `jekyll new PATH --blank`; then, go to `PATH`, run `bundle init`, and add the following to `Gemfile`: